SohanChy/SPV-for-C/README.md

     example.spv[0] = 5;

 SPVconstruct() MUST be called before using a SPV object, it is recommended to call it right below the declaration.
+And SPVdestroy() must be called after the SPV object is no longer needed to clear the memory.

 The default data type is int, but it can be easily changed by simply editing the spv.h file.